Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Analysis of the XMM -COSMOS sample

 \section{Analysis of the \emph{XMM}-COSMOS sample}

-The Bayesian spectral fitting method introduced in Paper~\rom{1} is applied to the 819 sources in our COSMOS data sample (see Sect.~\ref{cosmos}) to obtain the PDFs of the spectral parameters of each source.
-We reconstruct here the parent distributions of $N_\mathrm{H}$ and $\Gamma$, as well as the absorbed fraction vs 2--10\,keV $L_\mathrm{X}$ and redshift, using the methods described in Sect.~\ref{method}.
+The Bayesian spectral fitting method introduced in Paper~\rom{1} was applied to the 819 sources in our COSMOS data sample (see Sect.~\ref{cosmos}) to obtain the PDFs of the spectral parameters of each source.
+We reconstructed here the parent distributions of $N_\mathrm{H}$ and $\Gamma$, as well as the absorbed fraction versus 2--10\,keV $L_\mathrm{X}$ and redshift, using the methods described in Sect.~\ref{method}.
 Unless specified otherwise, the results are corrected for the selection effects determined based on the simulations (see Sect.~\ref{simulation}).

-The inferred distributions of photon indices $\Gamma$ for absorbed and unabsorbed AGN using ReMPI are shown in Fig.~\ref{fig:gamma_parentfit}, as well as those using the parametric approach.
-With ReMPI we find relatively non-Gaussian distributions for both the absorbed and unabsorbed AGN in our sample, with a dominant peak in the bin around $\Gamma=2$, containing around 50\% of the total probability, but the rest is distributed differently.
+The inferred distributions of photon indices $\Gamma$ for absorbed and unabsorbed AGN using FFPI are shown in Fig.~\ref{fig:gamma_parentfit}, as well as those using the parametric approach.
+With FFPI we find relatively non-Gaussian distributions for both the absorbed and unabsorbed AGN in our sample, with a dominant peak in the bin around $\Gamma=2$, containing around 50\% of the total probability, but the rest is distributed differently.
 The unabsorbed population has an excess of probability to have a source at $\Gamma$ higher than the peak, but very low probability below it, while the opposite is true for the absorbed population.
-On the other hand, the standard approach obtains a much broader Gaussian distribution for the unabsorbed population with $\mu=2.05\pm0.01$ and $\sigma=0.24\pm0.01$, and a relatively narrower one for the absorbed population, with $\mu=1.85\pm0.03$ and $\sigma=0.12\pm0.02$.
-It also obtains in general a harder distribution of $\Gamma$ for absorbed AGN, which is consistent with the results of ReMPI.
+The selection effects on $\Gamma$ are quite small, so that the corrected and uncorrected distributions are very similar; thus only the corrected distributions are shown in Fig.~\ref{fig:gamma_parentfit}.
+On the other hand, the standard approach obtains a much broader Gaussian distribution for the unabsorbed population with $\mu=2.05\pm0.01$ and $\sigma=0.24\pm0.01$, and a relatively narrow one for the absorbed population, with $\mu=1.85\pm0.03$ and $\sigma=0.12\pm0.02$.
+It also obtains in general a harder distribution of $\Gamma$ for absorbed AGN, which is consistent with the results of FFPI.

 The reconstructed $N_\mathrm{H}$ distribution is shown in Fig.~\ref{fig:nh_parentfit}.
 We can see a clear bi-modality with two well separated peaks, one at $10^{20}$\,cm$^{-2}$ and the other at $10^{24}$\,cm$^{-2}$.
 Most of the unabsorbed sources have $N_\mathrm{H}$ below $10^{20.7}$\,cm$^{-2}$, with a tentative decreasing trend from $10^{20.2}$ to $10^{21.7}$\,cm$^{-2}$.
 Between $10^{20.7}$ and $10^{22.2}$\,cm$^{-2}$, there are very few sources and the distribution is compatible with zero, while it increases steadily after entering the absorbed regime.
 The uncertainties are relatively large for bins at both ends of the distribution.
 For the unabsorbed ones the uncertainties are mainly the result from unconstrained PDFs, as discussed in Sect.~\ref{method}, while for the most absorbed ones the uncertainties are due to the increasing effect of the selection correction as absorption gets stronger.
 The bin with the least probability to have a source is around $10^{21.5}$\,cm$^{-2}$, which is slightly below the adopted boundary between absorbed and unabsorbed regimes, conventionally set at $10^{22}$\,cm$^{-2}$, but agrees with that proposed by \citet{Merloni2014}.